KAYTEN-Internship-Project/Week-3-/README.md

 ## Overview
 This project demonstrates **Classic CAN reception** on the Infineon **AURIX™ TC375 Lite Kit** and forwarding the decoded values to a PC terminal via **UART**.
 With a **PEAK PCAN-USB** adapter and **PCAN-View** software, you can transmit CAN frames from the PC.
-The TC375 receives them, decodes the bit-fields, and prints the physical values (Voltage, Current, Temperature) over UART at **115200 baud**.
+The TC375 receives them, decodes the bit-fields, and prints the physical values (Voltage, Current, Temperature) over UART at **115200 baud**.iLLD Libraries which belongs to Infinion Tecnhnology company  are used .

 ---